-Here is where you can differentiate between DSLRs and mirrorless cameras for product photography.
-In terms of specifications, some cameras will be better for product photos than others.
+Here is where you can differentiate between DSLRs and mirrorless cameras.
+Some cameras will have better specifications for product photos than others.
+Here’s how.

 Another perk is the ability to crop very tight and still print very big.
-The more megapixels, the more detail, and the less compression.
-This means you can crop more and fiddle fiddle with composition without risking anything.
+More megapixels mean more detail and less compression.
+This detail means you can crop more and fiddle with composition without risking anything.

 Here are a few of our recommendations:

-3. How Well Will the Camera Perform in Low Light Conditions
+How Well Will the Camera Perform in Low Light Conditions?

 You’ll need a camera that does well in both situations.
 And here low light capability comes in handy.